fbpx

 Reclaiming My Time

 When I began to shift my mindset I came upon the second thing I created for myself to create balance.
 I started to be intentional about reclaiming my time.
 This one was particularly hard because it opened a lot of doors that made me realize there were a lot of mistakes that I was making in my business.
-My mistakes were setting my clients for failure.
+My mistakes were setting my clients up for failure.
 On top of that, I was retroactively setting myself up for failure.

 One of the biggest rules I have implemented in reclaiming my time is deadlines for my clients.
 In the past, I never really required them.
 If you were submitting your podcast the day it was supposed to go live, I was busting my butt to get it up in time.
 This is not a huge deal when I only had one client.
 But now, with multiple clients, things get hairy.
-I could be up all night working up on them.
+I could be up all night working on them.
 Now, this was not my client’s fault.
 It was 100% mine!
 Without expectations set in place, my clients believed that it was no big deal.

 Now, I push due dates for my clients to a week before they go live.
 I keep in touch and follow up on the morning of the due date to hold them accountable, and I implement late fees as needed.
 Thankfully, I have not had to use these fees.
 But this idea of deadlines is helping my clients and me get on top of our schedules.

-In addition to this, I have also reclaimed my time by dedicating two days for calls.
+In addition to this, I have also reclaimed my time by dedicating two days to calls.
 On Mondays and Thursdays, with the occasional exception, I’m taking calls.
 Having these two designated days allows me when to get ready for video calls and allows me to not have to interrupt my workflow with a call.
-With these two days designated for calls and Tuesday and Wednesdays for editing, I have even more time reclaimed.
+With these two days designated for calls and Tuesdays and Wednesdays for editing, I have even more time reclaimed.
 Mondays can be my light work days when I can also accomplish other personal errands.
 I now have the freedom to allow for these kinds of things.

 I have definitely not perfected this system yet.
 It’s a learning process, but reclaiming my time and setting my own schedule has been so beneficial.